Why do you make stop motion videos?

 I was having Whoppers (yeah, those malted milk balls) for lunch one day, and being one that plays with her food, I thought I’d check out the Instagram video feature.
 This monkey is what came out of it.
 It’s not awesome at all, but I thought, Hey…that was kind of cool, and I was hooked.

-Honestly, I just really enjoy making them.
+I really enjoy making them.
 It helps me combine my love for design, creativity, and movement into a video.
 I am constantly inspired by colors, objects, brands, companies, and the people around me.
 Therefore, I wanted a space where I could play around with video to capture these things.
 I’m still very much a novice, but hopefully with the right amount of skill, motivation, and creativity, I’ll get better.

 How do you make them?